 Why is corporate reputation important?

-A positive corporate reputation is very difficult for competitors to match or overcome.
+In addition to creating goodwill and a positive feeling with clients, customers and your own employees, a positive corporate reputation is very difficult for competitors to match or overcome.

 An organization’s sales can rise and fall with the ebb and flow of its corporate reputation.
 This is where using marketing to shape a brand’s reputation comes into play.